xarray-contrib/xarray.dev/src/posts/introducing-pint-xarray/index.md

 Alternatively, we can quantify from the object's `.attrs`, automatically reading the metadata which xarray objects carry around.
 If nothing is passed to `.quantify()`, it will attempt to parse the `.attrs['units']` entry for each data variable.

-This means that for scientific datasets which are stored as files with units in their attributes (which netCDF and Zarr can do for example), using pint with xarray becomes as simple as
+This means that for scientific datasets which are stored as files with units in their attributes (which netCDF and Zarr can do for example), using Pint with Xarray becomes as simple as:

 ```python
 import pint_xarray